Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

-There are many good and interesting online programs which a wise and creative teacher can use to give remedial instruction to small groups of failing students.
-If your school has the technology, a teacher can get online and interact with a group of students while they are going through a program in math, English, science or some other subject.
+There are many good and interesting online programs that a wise and creative teacher can use to give remedial instruction to small groups of failing students.
+If your school has the technology, a teacher can get online and interact with a group of students while they are going through a program in math, English, science, or some other subject.

 7. Be Involved in Moral Development of Students